brotatotes/bht-automation/bht gen 1/Matthew/Chapter 9/Matthew 9 33 bht.md

 # Matthew 9:33 Commentary Help Text

 ## BHT:
-In this verse, the instantaneous restoration of natural faculties is portrayed after the removal of a malignant oppression.
-The popular astonishment and varied effects of it are highlighted, demonstrating the incredible power of God's miraculous displays of healing.
-The restoration is not only physical but also spiritual, as the man's speech is restored and the devil is cast out through Christ's power.
-The verse alludes to a succession of wonders, uncommon even in Israel's history, emphasizing that even those who have witnessed God's miracles can still struggle with doubt and unbelief.
+The verse being described highlights the instantaneous and complete restoration of someone's natural faculties, which was a result that had never been seen before.
+This miraculous healing power displayed by Christ evoked awe and astonishment among the people.
+Despite witnessing such extraordinary wonders, the people of Israel, known for their familiarity with God's works, still wrestled with doubt and unbelief.
+This serves as a sobering reminder that even when we have experienced God's faithfulness in the past, we must continually cultivate a heart of trust and reliance on Him.

 ## Choicest Commentary Quotes:
+### Henry Alford:
+1. "Never was seen to be followed by such results as those now manifested."
+2. "Οὕτως is not for τοῦτο or τοιοῦτό τι."
+3. "Approaches much more nearly to the Constantinopolitan, or generally received text."

 ### Jamieson Fausset Brown:
 1. "The object being simply to record the instantaneous restoration of the natural faculties on the removal of the malignant oppression of them."
-2. "The form which the popular astonishment took, and the very different effect of it upon another class."
+2. "The very different effect of it upon another class."
 3. "Referring, probably, not to this case only, but to all those miraculous displays of healing power which seemed to promise a new era in the history of Israel."

 ### Albert Barnes: